Luxembourg City Film Festival: 2024

 In 2024, the festival unspooled from 29 February to 10 March and attracted almost 20,000 visitors.
 The programm featured a retrospective of Gaspar Noé's films as well as a line-up of 123 movies.
 Nathalie Hertzberg, Marianne Slot, Vicky Krieps, Damián Szifron, and Sebastian Koch served on the international jury, presided by Ira Sachs.
 The Grand Prix as well as the FIPRESCI Award went to Terrestrial Verses by Ali Asgari and Alireza Khatami.
 The Documentary Award was given to Reas by Lola Arias, while the 2030 Award was given to The Echo by Tatiana Huezo.
 The Audience Award went to Gasoline Rainbow by Ross brothers.
 Viggo Mortensen was honoured with a lifetime achievement award, he also presented his latest film The Dead Don’t Hurt.

 2025

 The 15th edition took place from for 6 to 16 March 2025.
 It attracted 21,000 visitors with Alejandro Amenábar, a Chilean-Spanish film director, screenwriter and composer, and Tim Roth, an English actor and director, appearing as the guests of honour.

+2026

+The 16th edition ran from 5 to 15 March 2026.